adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/9/20

+* Learnt how to automatically update a google sheet when responses in another one come via forms.

+## 25/9/20

+* NA

 ## 24/9/20

 * NA